FloralnFading/zerotasteguy/README.md

 Step one: git clone https://github.com/FloralnFading/zerotasteguy/

-Step two: move the folders from ".config" to your .config folder.
+Step two: move the folders from "config" to your .config folder.
 If you dont see it make sure you have "Show hidden files: on"

-Step three: move the .xmonad folder into your /home/user/ directory
+Step three: make a .xmonad folder in your user directory and move "xmonad.hs" into it

 Step four: logout and then log in to xmonad